8 Million People Were Infected With TB In 2023. WHO Says That's The Highest It Has Seen

 Date

-LONDON: More than 8 million people were diagnosed with tuberculosis last year, the World health Organization said on Tuesday, the highest number recorded since the U.N. health agency began keeping track.
+GENEVA, Oct 30 (NNN-AGENCIES) - More than 8 million people were diagnosed with tuberculosis last year, the World health Organization said, the highest number recorded since the UN health agency began keeping track.

 WHO said TB continues to mostly affect people in Southeast Asia, Africa and the Western Pacific; India, Indonesia, China, the Philippines and Pakistan account for more than half of the world's cases.